 Into the Forest (2016)

-Movies that make you think long after they are over are one of the best types of movies.
-Movies that make you feel present in the moment or movies that bring out whatever type of emotion they were designed to bring out are, of course, strong contenders to the effectiveness of a movie as well.
-But when you are still thinking about something you’ve seen, months or even years after it is over and feeling the need to watch it again (even if you didn’t love it) is one of the biggest compliments you can give a movie.
-Now I’m saying that Patricia Rozema’s (Mansfield ParkInto the Forest is Platoon or E.T.
+Movies that make you think long after they are over are among the best movies.
+Movies that make you feel present in the moment, or movies that bring out whatever type of emotion they were designed to bring out, are, of course, strong contenders to the effectiveness of a movie as well.
+But when you are still thinking about something you’ve seen, months or even years after it is over, and feeling the need to watch it again (even if you didn’t love it) is one of the biggest compliments you can give a movie.
+I’m saying that Patricia Rozema’s (Mansfield ParkInto the Forest is Platoon or E.T.
 The Extra-Terrestrial.
-Still, it is a movie that will keep you involved and have you thinking about it after its viewing.
+Still, it is a movie that will keep you involved and have you think about it after viewing.

 At least one scene in this movie isn’t going to settle very well with a good portion of its audience.
-And I’m not even sure we needed this scene.
-Sure, you want to do the book right, but sometimes there can be modifications to offer a gentler alternative that still evokes the same reactions from the audience.
-I, for one, was not as bothered by the scene that I’m referring to (and one that you’ll clearly know what I’m talking about when you see it).
-But that’s probably because I’m immune to a lot of this, both because of the heavy movies I like to enjoy and because of the realities of the world.
-Nonetheless, if you’re bothered by this scene and if it ruins your overall perception of the movie, I get it.
+And I wonder if we needed this scene.
+Sure, you want to do the book right, but sometimes, there can be modifications to offer a gentler alternative that still evokes the same reactions from the audience.
+I, for one, was less bothered by the scene that I’m referring to (and one that you’ll know what I’m talking about when you see it).

 Overall, I am glad I watched this movie.
 It is certainly not a pleasurable viewing experience, but how many post-apocalyptic movies are?
 Unfortunately, the answer is ‘not a lot.
-Sure, there are ones that leave us feeling hopeful, but an overall pleasurable experience from a movie that deals with the world after it has fallen apart?
+Sure, some leave us feeling hopeful, but an overall pleasurable experience from a film that deals with the world after it has fallen apart?
 Unfortunately, there aren’t just a lot of those.
 The dynamics between Page and Wood are excellent.
 We see the characteristics that define each sister and the experiences that change them.
 These independent dramas are the perfect fit for both talented actresses, each with a range that far exceeds what they’ve been able to show in the blockbuster movies they’ve starred in previously.

 Plot 9/10